fr44lancer/demo-simple-api-consumer/README.md

-# Public Registry API producer/consumer Demo App
+# Public Registry API consumer Demo App

 A  demo app for simulating a public registry platform using  mock data.
 Features include producing and consuming REST APIs for persons, addresses, and  documents